microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

 $ python3 -m onnxruntime.transformers.models.llama.convert_to_onnx -m meta-llama/Llama-2-7b-hf --output llama2-7b-fp16 --precision fp16 --execution_provider cuda --use_gqa
 ```

-Note: GroupQueryAttention currently runs on Linux for FP16 CUDA and INT4 CUDA models, and it can provide faster inference than MultiHeadAttention, especially for large sequence lengths (e.g. 1024 or larger).
+Note: GroupQueryAttention currently works with the FP16 CUDA and INT4 CUDA models, and it can provide faster inference than MultiHeadAttention, especially for large sequence lengths (e.g. 1024 or larger).
 For the best performance, you should pre-allocate the KV cache buffers to have size `(batch_size, num_heads, max_sequence_length, head_size)` so that the past KV and present KV caches share the same memory.
 You also need to bind them with ONNX Runtime's [IO binding](https://onnxruntime.ai/docs/api/python/api_summary.html#iobinding).

 Here is an example of how you can bind directly to `torch.tensor` objects:
 ```